 You will need to retrain your staff on the new system

 Switching to a new telephone system means you need to train your staff on how to use it.

 Luckily, most VoIP services are designed to be as straightforward and intuitive as possible.
 This means it should be easy to train team members on how to use the cloud phone systems, even if your employees are working remotely.

 Here at WPBeginner, we use and recommend Nextiva as the best VoIP phone service.
 They offer a free local or toll-free number with all of their plans.

-Nextiva comes with all the essential features you need including call routing, unlimited domestic voice calls, unlimited business SMS messaging, voicemail to email/text, number porting, caller ID, caller forwarding, custom greetings, auto attendant, hold music, online VoIP fax, phone extension for team members, and more.
+Nextiva comes with all the essential features you need including call routing, unlimited domestic voice calls, unlimited business SMS messaging, voicemail to email/text, number porting, caller ID, call forwarding, custom greetings, auto attendant, hold music, call recording, online VoIP fax, phone extension for team members, and more.